pratyakshm/WinRice/README.md

 WinRice, when run, checks if all of the following requirements are met:
 - Device is connected to the Internet.
 - Device is powered by a Windows build that's currently in service.
 [See more](https://github.com/pratyakshm/WinRice/blob/main/doc/Supported-winver.md).
-- PowerShell session is elevated to admin.
 - There are no pending device restarts.

-If any one of the criteria is not met, WinRice terminates itself.
+If any one of the above criteria are not met, WinRice terminates itself.

 ## Running WinRice